kyleoverstreet/dodge/README.md

 ## Prerequisites
 OpenGL, OpenAL, and Xlib must be installed to run Dodge 3D.

-Users on Linux machines can try installing the necessary libraries using the following commands:
+Users on Linux machines can install the necessary libraries using the following commands:

 ```
 sudo apt install libalut-dev